Do mirrorless cameras have a shutter count

 3. Inspect the electronic components: Issues with the LCD screen, electronic viewfinder, or connectivity problems may suggest wear and tear from prolonged use.

-See also How expensive are mirrorless cameras
+See also How to use flash with mirrorless camera

 By combining these methods with checking the shutter count, you can get a better overall picture of the camera’s usage history.